 For further information about notice requirements, see the ACAS website.

 Banking and switching and notice requirements

 Trainees who decide that they are unable to continue with their placement and would like to change site must get the approval of the GPhC.
 It might be possible to bank some of the training at a pre-determined point, such as week 13 or week 26.
 Trainees who are considering this as an option should get in touch with the foundation team at the GPhC on 020 371 3800 to ascertain whether they would agree to a change in placement.

 Trainees should be aware that employers can choose to offer payment in lieu of notice.
 This can sometimes leave trainees caught between two sign-offs.
 For example, if a trainee plans to hand in one month’s notice at week 22 to coincide with a leave date of week 26, they could end up with one month’s payment in lieu of notice and thus be changing placements at week 22.
 In these instances, trainees would have to revert back to week 14 of their training.
-Given that the NHS will only fund 52 weeks of foundation pharmacy training, all trainees who are thinking of switching placements should seek advice before doing so.
+Given that the NHS will only guarantee to fund 52 weeks of foundation pharmacy training, all trainees who are thinking of switching placements should seek advice before doing so.